-Tobacco Cessation & Health Systems Change Tobacco Control Program
+Sustainable Tobacco Control Health Systems Change in the Clinic Setting

+Tobacco Control Program

-The District of Columbia, Department of Health (DC Health) is soliciting applications from qualified applicants to provide services in the program and service areas described in this Notice of Funding Availability (NOFA).
+The District of Columbia, Department of Health (DC Health) is seeking proposals from qualified applicants to provide services in the program and service areas described in this Notice of Funding Availability (NOFA).
 This announcement is to provide public notice of the Department of Health's intent to make funds available for the purpose described herein.
 The applicable Request for Applications (RFA) will be released under a separate announcement with guidelines for submitting the application, review criteria and DC Health terms and conditions for applying for and receiving funding.